What is the B.C. Prince Rupert Gas Transmission (PRGT) Pipeline Project?

 Map of Previous PRGT Pipeline - TC Energy

-The Nisga’a First Nation and its industry partner have announced plans to buy the Prince Rupert Gas Transmission (PRGT) pipeline from its original owner to supply natural gas to the up-and-coming Ksi Lisims LNG project.
+The Nisga’a First Nation and its industry partners have now purchased the Prince Rupert Gas Transmission (PRGT).
+This pivotal acquisition is set to supply natural gas feedstock to the up-and-coming Ksi Lisims LNG project on the northwest coast of British Columbia.

-• 900-kilometre pipeline connecting Northeastern B.C. natural gas fields to proposed Prince Rupert LNG export facility on the West Coast [3]
+• Project: A 900-kilometre pipeline connecting Northeastern B.C.'s abundant natural gas fields to a proposed West Coast LNG export facility.
+[3]

-• Pipeline to include terrestrial and marine sections [3]
+• Route: The pipeline will include both terrestrial and marine sections.[3]

-• Total capacity of 2-3.6 billion cubic feet per day (bcf/day) [3]
+• Capacity: A significant 2 to 3.6 billion cubic feet per day (bcf/day).[3]

-• To include a 48-inch diameter pipe and up to nine compressor stations [4]
+• Specifications: The project will use a 48-inch diameter pipe and require up to nine compressor stations to maintain pressure.
+[4]

-• Originally intended to supply the now cancelled Pacific Northwest LNG project [3]
+• Original Plan: It was first intended to supply the now-cancelled Pacific Northwest LNG project.[3]

 • B.C.
-Environmental Assessment Certificate (EAC) issued in late 2014 [3]
+Environmental Assessment Certificate (EAC) issued in 2014 [3]

 • B.C.
 Environmental Assessment Office (BCEAO) granted EAC five-year extension in 2019 [3]

-The PRGT project is an approved but not yet built 900-kilometre natural gas pipeline from Hudson’s Hope in northeastern British Columbia to Lelu Island on the West Coast.
-Initially intended for the now-defunct $36 billion Pacific NorthWest LNG project, which investors abandoned in 2017, it is now expected to supply gas feedstock for the Nisga’a Nation’s up-and-coming Ksi Lisims LNG.
+The PRGT project has been approved and construction has commenced.
+The 900-kilometre natural gas pipeline from Hudson’s Hope in northeastern British Columbia to Lelu Island on the West Coast was deemed “substantially started” by the provincial regulatory authority and is now full speed ahead with construction activities.
+Initially intended for the now-defunct $36 billion Pacific NorthWest LNG project, which investors abandoned in 2017, it is now set to supply gas feedstock for the Nisga’a Nation’s up-and-coming Ksi Lisims LNG.

-If built, the PRGT pipeline will further unlock Canada as a secure, affordable, and sustainable source of LNG for buyers abroad.
+Upon completion, the PRGT pipeline will further solidify Canada as a reliable and secure source of LNG for international buyers.
 It will also help usher in economic reconciliation with the Nisga'a Nation and other Indigenous communities along its route.

-“Today marks another important milestone for the Nisga’a Nation on our path toward creating a sustainable economic base in the Nass Valley for many generations of Nisga’a to come,” said Eva Clayton, President of the Nisga’a Lisims Government, in a media release.
+“Today marks another important milestone for the Nisga’a Nation on our path toward creating a... economic base in the Nass Valley for many generations of Nisga’a to come,” said Eva Clayton, President of the Nisga’a Lisims Government, in a media release upon the pipeline’s most recent approval.

 “The Nisga’a Nation’s long-standing objectives have been to play a greater role in the major projects within our territories to ensure we are maximizing the upside for our people and minimizing any impacts.
 This acquisition will give us unprecedented opportunity to ensure this project proceeds in a way that properly reflects our values and protects what we most cherish.”